Frequently Asked Questions

 18. Why can't Fix Them All volunteers answer my health questions about my pet?

 Our volunteers are not trained veterinary technicians.
+Each of us has our own personal opinions about health issues of animals.
 We highly recommend that you contact a veterinary clinic for professional advice.

 19. How do I become a volunteer for Fix Them All?